 The Division of Emergency Ultrasound in the Brigham and Women’s Emergency Department focuses on education, administration, research and innovation in the rapidly growing field of point-of-care ultrasound (POCUS).
 POCUS is the use of portable ultrasound at the bedside using images both acquired and interpreted by the provider to make clinical diagnoses and guide procedures.

 The mission of the Division of Emergency Ultrasound is to provide state-of-the art diagnostic and therapeutic care to emergency department patients using point-of-care ultrasound through education, research and innovation.

-The Division of Emergency Ultrasound is dedicated to teaching the POCUS to a wide variety of learners.
+The Division of Emergency Ultrasound is dedicated to teaching POCUS to a wide variety of learners.

 The division has collaborative partnerships with a number of groups to provide outreach and focus on improving care in low resourced settings.

-The division innovates new educational technology such as podcasting, ebooks, and gamification of learning using simulation.
+The Division of Emergency Ultrasound innovates new educational technology such as podcasting, ebooks, and gamification of learning using simulation.
 In addition, the division partners with industry in advancing new technologies within POCUS such as use of artificial intelligence for image recognition.